-Batu Ferringhi is the island’s best beach and where most hotels are located.
-Sweeping along a stretch of the northern coast, Batu Ferringhi is popular for watersports, although jellyfish do occasionally wash in on some tides, which affects swimming.
-However, all featured our hotels have fantastic pool areas and are right on the beachfront.
+Sweeping along a stretch of the northern coast, Batu Ferringhi is the island’s best beach and a great place for watersports.
+Jellyfish do occasionally wash in on some tides which can affect swimming, however, all of our featured hotels have fantastic pool areas and are right on the beachfront.

 Penang enjoys a tropical climate and can be visited throughout the year.
 The island does experience a relatively mild monsoon period between April and May and again from October to November during which visitors can expect sunshine throughout most days, with rainfall in the evening.